samrosenbaum/options-trader/DESIGN_SYSTEM.md

 3. **Emerald over rainbow** - Stick to brand colors
 4. **Professional over playful** - This is a trading platform

-Refer to existing components in `/components/fundamentals-scanner.tsx` and `/components/chat-stock-scanner.tsx` for reference implementations.
+Refer to existing components in `/components/fundamentals-scanner.tsx` for reference implementations.